teuben/teunix/docs/astronomy-on-ubuntu.md

 Although python2 is deprecated, the commands python or ipython sometimes still refer to version 2.
 A safe bet is to refer to **python3** and **ipython3** explicitly.

+U22 comes with python 3.10.4, very brave.
+But no pip3 installed

 * native ubuntu (apt install)
 * miniconda - a smaller version
 * anaconda - a full version, including astropy